-107. The following matters should be noted in relation to tourism, employment, planning and building control, and highways:
+111. The following matters should be noted in relation to tourism, employment, planning and building control, and highways:

-- the Council intends to keep the Regulatory Committee apprised of the employment situation in the area and the need for new investment and employment where appropriate: - 108.
+- arrangements have been made for the Council's Regulatory Committee to receive, when appropriate, reports on the needs of the local tourist economy for the area to ensure that these are reflected in their considerations: - the Council intends to keep the Regulatory Committee apprised of the employment situation in the area and the need for new investment and employment where appropriate; - 112.
 Planning, building control and licensing regimes will be properly separated to avoid duplication and inefficiency.
-Except in cases where planning permission is not required, applications for premises licences for permanent commercial premises should normally be from businesses with planning permission in place for the property concerned. - 109.
+Except in cases where planning permission is not required, applications for premises licences for permanent commercial premises should normally be from businesses with planning permission in place for the property concerned. - 113.
 Licensing applications will not be a re-run of the planning application and should not cut across decisions taken by the Council's Development Control Committee or following appeals against decisions taken by that committee.
 Nevertheless, applicants should be aware that because the rules applicable and the range of matters to be taken into account are not identical, it is possible for planning permission to be granted and a licence application to be refused (and vice versa) in respect of the same premises.
-The same applies to the conditions which may be applied to planning permissions and premises licences. - 110.
-Similarly, the granting by the licensing committee of any variation of a licence which involves a material alteration to a building would not relieve the applicant of the need to apply for planning permission or building control where appropriate. - 111.
+The same applies to the conditions which may be applied to planning permissions and premises licences. - 114.
+Similarly, the granting by the licensing committee of any variation of a licence which involves a material alteration to a building would not relieve the applicant of the need to apply for planning permission or building control where appropriate. - 115.
 Planning obligations under section 106 Town and Country Planning Act 1990 warrant special mention.
 The Council as licensing authority can neither demand that a planning obligation be entered into nor be party to a planning obligation.
 However, applicants are free to enter into such agreements with the Council as planning authority if they so wish.
-Such agreements could potentially deal with a wide range of matters such as contributions to town centre policing and litter control. - 112.
+Such agreements could potentially deal with a wide range of matters such as contributions to town centre policing and litter control. - 116.
 Proper integration will be assured by the Regulatory Committee, where appropriate, providing regular reports to the Development Control Committee on the situation regarding licensed premises in the area, including the general impact of alcohol related crime and disorder.
-This will enable the Development Control Committee to have regard to such matters when taking its decisions and avoid any unnecessary overlap. - 113.
-The Council's Local Transport Plan is the mechanism by which the Council will work in partnership with all appropriate bodies to deliver effective local transport strategies.
-Effective strategies will include provision of night-time and evening services, where this is appropriate to the local situation. - 114.
-Where applicants seek premises licences in respect of pavement cafes and the like, they will have to have satisfied the
+This will enable the Development Control Committee to have regard to such matters when taking its decisions and avoid any unnecessary overlap.

-Council (as Highway Authority) of the appropriateness and legality of any proposal prior to any application to the Licensing Authority.
+- 117. The Council's Local Transport Plan is the mechanism by which the Council will work in partnership with all appropriate bodies to deliver effective local transport strategies.
+Effective strategies will include provision of night-time and evening services, where this is appropriate to the local situation. - 118.
+Where applicants seek premises licences in respect of pavement cafes and the like, they will have to have satisfied the Council (as Highway Authority) of the appropriateness and legality of any proposal prior to any application to the Licensing Authority.

-115. Promotion of Equality
+119. Promotion of Equality

-- 116. The Council recognises that the Equality Act 2010 places a legal obligation on public authorities to have due regard to the need to eliminate unlawful discrimination; and to promote equality of opportunity and good relations between persons with different protected characteristics. - 117.
+- 120. The Council recognises that the Equality Act 2010 places a legal obligation on public authorities to have due regard to the need to eliminate unlawful discrimination; and to promote equality of opportunity and good relations between persons with different protected characteristics. - 121.
 Local authorities are also required under the 2010 Act, to discharge the public sector equality duties.
 The Council is required by the Equality Act 2010 to publish information at least annually to demonstrate its compliance with the equality duty.
 Applicants will be expected to demonstrate that they have taken this issue into account.

-118. Duplication
+122. Duplication